mvptrinity/SBI-Dashboard/README.md

 - Applying UX principles to dashboard navigation and information hierarchy
 - Building dashboards as decision-support tools rather than reporting tools

+## How to Use
+1. Download the `.pbix` file
+2. Open with **Power BI Desktop**
+3. Use the slicers (Month, Location, Channel) to explore

+---

+**Built with ❤️ for data-driven hospitality/shortlet operations.**

+Feel free to fork or use as a template!